MingYuanKee/htx-onboardingsystem/README.md

 Run this line in git cmd:<br>
 db.onboardingtasks.find().pretty()<br>

-Check that 3 task record associated to the new employee is created in the database:
+Check that 3 task records associated to the new employee is created in the database:
 ![image](https://github.com/user-attachments/assets/7496bb3c-a871-488a-8be9-fe1383531392)

 # Negative Test Scenario:
-In continuation from where it is left off in the git cmd, run the below lines:<br>
+In continuation from where it was left off in the git cmd, run the below lines:<br>
 exit<br>
 docker compose watch<br>

 In your physical device, open 'front.js' from the project:
 ![image](https://github.com/user-attachments/assets/95ec0b70-1eb8-4103-9451-252b4befe626)

-Go to line 26 and make the changes as follows:
+Go to line 26 and make the changes as follows (introduce an error in the code):
 ![image](https://github.com/user-attachments/assets/a7f2eefe-d892-4d47-b998-64d9cdf5f101)

 Save the'front.js' file.